 Passionate to continue developing the "Glenbrook" recorded flock, Adrian and Jenny are heavily committed to the rigorous screening, recording and research required to produce the highest quality rams.
+In 2020 the investment was made to DNA test every sheep in the recorded flock.
+The accuracy of data is very important to Adrian and Jenny and genomic testing is seen as the best way to provide this.

 Along with the assistance and guidance of a geneticist, DNA testing with Zoetis and recording and analysis data with the help of Sheep Improvement Limited we have the very best information on which to select our sires and those for our customers.

-This is based on increased fertility, improved body and wool weights with fleece excellence, facial eczema tolerance and worm resistance and resilience along with low dag scores, after all who wants to crutch?
+Glenbrook Romneys run the recorded flock on pressure selection, this is based on increased fertility, improved body and wool weights with fleece excellence, facial eczema tolerance and worm resistance and resilience along with low dag scores, after all who wants to crutch?

 A free lambing, open faced sheep with good mothering ability, a vigorous nature with high survival rates along with high ewe efficiency is a major feature.
 The flock is recorded for the above traits using the Sheep Improvement Limited recording system (SIL) and ranked using the National Genomic Evaluation.
 All stock is run under realistic stock rates on rolling to hill country contour.

-All rams are sired by New Zealand's most highly facial eczema tolerant rams.
+Our hero breeding trait is certainly FE tolerance, all rams are sired by New Zealand's most highly facial eczema tolerant rams.
 Facial eczema testing using Sporidesmin is carried out on a selection of the recorded ranked rams, with a range from each sire used.
 The ARDG are leaders in FE tolerance, using the highest dose rates that are available, our animals continue to out perform in this area.
 DNA testing is also performed on all ram sires and the top ranked ram lambs, this aids in our ranking and selection process and is used to create connectedness between ARDG flocks.
 According to our geneticist this is something we do better than any other ram breeding group in New Zealand.

 Improved genetic gains equating into real production gains for lamb growth, fertility, disease and parasite resistance and survival rates this combined with excellent meat eating quality ensures you are breeding the best genetics for your flock.